eliminmax/tiny-clear-elf/docs/Notes.md

 # Assembly and Linux ABI

-A full list of syscalls can be found in the `SYSCALLS(2)` man page from the Linux man-pages project.
+A full list of syscalls can be found in the `SYSCALLS(2)` man page from the Linux man-pages project, and the registers that they read and write to are detailed in the confusingly-similar `SYSCALL(2)` man page from the same project.
 The only two directly needed in this project are `write` and `exit`.

 ## x86_64
 I figured that I'd start with `x86_64` assembly, as it's the native format for the system I'm working on.